unicode-org/icu/icu4c/source/data/cldr-icu-readme.txt

 #
 # ICU4J_ROOT:    Path to root of ICU4J sources, below which is the main dir.
 #
+# TOOLS_ROOT:    Path to root of ICU tools directory, below which is (e.g.) the
+#                cldr and unicodetools dirs.
+#
 #----
 #
 # If you are adding or removing locales, or specific kinds of locale data,